jhusak/atari_action_compiler/README.md

 Atari Action!
 Compiler in a sandbox made of fake6502 (MOS 6502 Emulator in C) written in C.

 It emulates original Action! cartridge sandboxed in bare atari 8-bit environment.
 Only CPU is emulated, no nmi, but every virtual frame (originally 1/50 sec) the system clock is increased.
 The frame lasts about 30000 instructions (as cycles are not counted).
-It uses XL rom (sorry for that, maybe altirra rom will be better).
+It uses Altirra XL rom.

-The cartridge is not modified in any way - some hooks are added (for example recognising idle loop, inserting filenames into filename buffers and poke(764,12) :)) After compile, the error code is gathered and last compiled line printed, as in original cartridge.
+The cartridge used is the original with memory zap parts nopped, and some hooks are added (for example recognising idle loop, inserting filenames into filename buffers and poke(764,12) :)) After compile, the error code is gathered and last compiled line printed, as in original cartridge.

 It works in a way that a flag setting to Monitor mode is set, then C"filename" command is invoked, waiting for IDLE loop, then W"filename" is invoked, printed error texts if any and program ends.